History

 2003, Bicentennial of the School of Pharmacy

 At the start of the 2005 academic year, the IUP transitioned to the LMD system.
-This was a major milestone in the institution’s history, and everything on this website stems from that change; therefore, we will not delve further into the subject here.
-Let us simply recall a few consequences: the end of the IUP as such (without abandoning any of its core requirements, which allowed us to preserve all the qualities of the program), the conversion of DESS degrees into M2 degrees, the addition of new tracks alongside the two former DESS programs, and the foreseeable end of the DRT.
+This was a major milestone in the institution’s history, and everything on this site stems from that change; therefore, we will not delve further into the subject here.
+Let us simply note a few consequences: the end of the IUP as such (without abandoning any of its core requirements, which allowed us to preserve all the qualities of the program), the conversion of DESS degrees to M2 degrees, the addition of new tracks alongside the two former DESS programs, and the foreseeable end of the DRT.

-2006, the Master's degree through an apprenticeship program
+2006, the Master's Degree through an Apprenticeship Program

 To strengthen collaboration between UM1 and UM2 on the “Health Engineering” project, the first semester of the second year (Semester 3) is now largely held at UM2.
 Students then attend the School of Pharmacy full-time for Semester 4.